This is a collection of the incredibly beautiful antique insect art by Joris Hoefnagel.

 12. Plate 39 Insect Art Spiders

-Spiders have been included this is a book of insect art and prints.
+Spiders have been included in this book of insect art and prints.
 However, both spiders and insects are invertebrates, but spiders are not insects.

 All Insects have three body parts: the head, the thorax with wings and six legs, and the abdomen.
-Spiders are Arachnids and have two body parts: the cephalothorax (head + thorax) with eight legs, and the abdomen.
+Spiders are Arachnids with two body parts: the cephalothorax (head + thorax) with eight legs, and the abdomen.

 13. Plate 42 Green Beetle

 Beetles are from the largest family of insects, Coleoptera, with about 400,000 species.
-This about 40% of all known insects and 25% of all known animal life-forms.
+This is about 40% of all known insects and 25% of all known animal life forms.
 And even more new species are discovered frequently.

 14. Plate 43 Insect Art Many Beetles